-- 1. Click $\overline{}$ beside the database or object filter fields in the Object Explorer. - 2.
+- 1. Click \square beside the database or object filter fields in the Object Explorer. - 2.
 Specify criteria for the filter in the Properties tab.
 Review the following for additional information:

 Search String Enter a text string and search characters to use for filtering.
 Search Condition Select a search type to use in this filter.
-Note: You can set a default value for this field in Tools Options Explorer General.
+Note: You can set a default value for this field in Tools Options Explorer General .
 If you don't specify a default value in Options, this field defaults to the search type you specified the last time you created or modified a filter (includes previous sessions).

+Case Sensitive Conditions: Contains (Exact) Starts With (Exact) End With (Exact) In DB2 connections, this property is set to True by default.
 Tip: To include in your text string certain characters normally used in search logic, such as the underscore (), use one of the following Search Conditions:

-Contains (Exact)

-Starts With (Exact)

-End With (Exact)

-Case Sensitive In DB2 connections, this property is set to True by default.